Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Is selling time getting longer in Seoul as of 2026?

-As of early 2026, selling time in Seoul has likely lengthened compared to the frenzied pace of mid-2025 because tighter lending rules have reduced the pool of buyers who can qualify for mortgages at current price levels.
+As of 2026, selling time in Seoul is likely getting longer than the strongest early-2026 period, mainly because mortgage rules reduced the number of buyers who can act quickly.

 Is it realistic to exit with profit in Seoul as of 2026?